-In the UK we have some chocolate covered sweets called Revels.
-Inside each bag are different flavoured chocolates, maltesers, plain chocolate, coffee flavour, orange flavour, toffee and chocolate covered raisins.
-They seemed like the perfect thing to use for a candy sorting activity.
+In the UK, we have some chocolate covered sweets called Revels.
+Inside each bag are different flavoured chocolates, Maltesers, plain chocolate, coffee flavour, orange flavour, toffee and chocolate-covered raisins.
+As well as being delicious, they are great for a yummy sorting activity.

-I set the children the task of sorting them into the different flavours without eating them.
+I set the children the task of sorting the Revels into different flavours without eating them.

-We talked about the different ways we could tell the difference between the chocolates.
-The first was how they looked, so we sorted by size.
+We talked about how we could tell the difference between the flavours.
+The first method was how they looked, so we sorted by size.

-We could easily find the plain chocolates and raisin covered chocolate because of the distinctive shapes.
+We could easily find the plain chocolates and raisin-covered chocolates because of their distinctive shapes.

-The Maltesers were also quite easy to spot as they were a little larger than the other round varieties.
+The Maltesers were also relatively easy to spot as they were a little larger than the other round varieties.

 The final three were more tricky.
 Z wanted to weigh them.
 They all weighed between 1 and 3 grams, so we sorted accordingly.